16 Lessons From Over $175,000,000 in Multifamily Syndications

 Since joining BiggerPockets, I’ve posted over 2,500 times and have been rewarded 10x over via the new friendships and relationships I have formed

-The six syndication deal my company close on was a 200+ unit in Richardson, TX, which is a submarket of Dallas.
-After adding 200+ units to our portfolio, my company broker the 1,000-unit mark!
+The six syndication deal my company closed on was a 200+ unit in Richardson, TX, which is a submarket of Dallas.
+After adding 200+ units to our portfolio, my company broke the 1,000-unit mark!

 As for this deal, the lesson I learned is simple.
 But before I mention it, let me tell you a quick story…

 I had lunch with someone who asked me to meet with him.
 He was interested in raising money for their fix and flips and was wondering how to go about doing so.
 He asked me a bunch of questions about where to find investors, what type of paperwork is needed, how to structure the investor conversations, etc., and I gave him answers to all the questions he asked.